 If you have judges who can only come for certain days/rounds there is a way to indicate that on Tabroom.
 After you have entered the judge there will be a link for “Availability.”
 When you click on that link you will be able to turn off judges for particular round/days.
 It’s very important that you enter that information into the website to avoid missed judging fees.

 The tournament will have limited hired judging available.
 All judge hire requests should be submitted via Tabroom.
+Submitting a request DOES NOT guarantee approval.
 Hired judging fees are not refundable.

 If you would like to be hired as a judge by the tournament (and are not already obligated for a full commitment with a school), contact us at email@example.com